xmoezzz/eluna/README.md

 # eluna

-`eluna` is an open-source Emote/PSB reverse-engineering and reimplementation work made with Rust.
+`eluna` is an open-source PSB and relevant animation reimplementation work made with Rust.

 ![Eluna](./images/screenshot.png)